joseph-cz/marvel-tracker/README.md

 ## Current Progress

-Implementing Infinity Saga movies.

-- Phase 3 movies are now included in tracker.
+- Phase 3 (Infinity Saga) movies are now included in tracker.
 - Selection menu is functional.
+- Added Bootstrap.
+- Added card system for movies.
+More information about movies will be added later on.

 ### Version 1